Dear Speaker,

 To be heard.

-How much human suffering comes from not being heard?
+How much suffering comes from not being heard?

-I don’t know if that amount can even be measured.
+I don’t know if that amount can be measured.

 Imagine if somehow everyone gets heard.
 What would the planet look like then?
 How would life be?